 - Waste oil: Container located on West Pier.
 Please contact harbour staff if you need assistance.

-- Weather forecast: These can be obtained from the lighthouse attendant or port control.
+- Weather forecast: These can be obtained from the lighthouse attendant or Local Port Services.

 - Slipway: Located on Sandside.
-Keys and permits available from the lighthouse attendant or port control.
+Keys and permits available from the lighthouse attendant or Local Port Services.
 Please read the Scarborough Harbour launch notice.

 - Storage: There is no vessel storage provision at Scarborough Harbour.

 - Crane: A crane is on the Vincent Pier.
-Use of the crane can be arranged by contacting port control.
+Use of the crane can be arranged by contacting Local Port Services.

 The moorings available for leisure craft in Scarborough are: